-- A. Any request for leave of absence without pay shall be delivered promptly to Court Human Resources.
-An employee may be granted a leave of absence without pay, provided such request receives the approval of the Court Executive Officer or their designee.
+- A. Any request for leave of absence without pay of forty (40) hours or more shall be delivered promptly to Court Human Resources.
+Employee requests for leave without pay that exceed fifty-six (56) hours will impact the employee's anniversary date.
+An employee may be granted a leave of absence without pay, provided such request receives the approval of the Court Human Resources Officer and Division Director.
 A leave without pay request may be granted for any of the following reasons: - 1.
 Illness or disability; - 2.
 To take a course of study which is relevant to the employee's job duties; - 3.
 For personal reasons approved by the employee's manager and the Court Executive Officer or their designee; - 4.
-Child Care. - B. A leave of absence without pay may be for a period not to exceed one (1) year, provided the Court Executive Officer may extend such leave for an additional period not to exceed one (1) year.
+Child Care.